 Free speech for all students

 In December 2021, E.D., represented by Charitable Allies, filed a lawsuit against Noblesville Schools in federal court.
-Alliance Defending Freedom and Charitable Allies attorneys are appealing the district court’s decision in favor of the school district to the U.S. Court of Appeals for the 7th Circuit.
+Alliance Defending Freedom and Charitable Allies attorneys appealed the district court’s decision in favor of the school district to the U.S. Court of Appeals for the 7th Circuit.
+In October 2024, ADF presented oral argument at the appeals court.

 Students don’t forfeit their free speech when they walk into the school building.
 All students have the constitutional right to express their ideas without fear of being silenced by school officials and having their clubs derecognized.